 Doesn't have wheels

-Creating storage in a small space isn't tricky with the help of the Yamazaki Home Freestanding Steel & Wood Hanger.
+Creating storage in a small space is no problem with the help of the Yamazaki Home Freestanding Steel & Wood Hanger.
 This more compact option can comfortably fit one or two outfits on its single rod and a pair of shoes on its bottom shelf.
 You can also hang items off its top corners, if you're hoping to show off a hat or bag.
-Our testers noted that the assembly process was a breeze, only taking about five minutes to complete, despite not having clear instructions.
+The assembly process was a breeze, only taking about five minutes to complete, despite not having clear instructions.
 The items we tested the racks with—including a jacket, sweater, pair of pants, vest, shoes, and more—fit nicely, and the rack proved to be lightweight and easy to move.
 While you can't roll it, the lightweight design means you can easily slide or lift it whenever you want to re-arrange your space.

 Despite being lightweight, this aesthetic clothing rack is also "surprisingly durable," according to our testers.
-The rod didn't show any major signs of distress when we applied the 10-pound bags, though it was a little bit wobbly.
+The rod didn't show any major signs of distress when we applied the 10-pound bags, though it was a little bit wobbly, which makes sense given the listed weight capacity as 11 pounds each for both the lower shelf and the bar.
 At the end of the day, our tester said they'd want to proudly display this rack.
 You can shop it in black or white, depending on the style of your space and your personal preference.

 S-hooks are included